Skip to Content

 There are also other Lake Louise Gondola prices that include breakfast or lunch:

-• For the Ride & Breakfast option, add $5 to the ticket price.
-Breakfast is available at the Ten Peaks Cafeteria in the base area of the Lake Louise Ski Resort.
+- For the Ride & Breakfast option, add $15 to the ticket price.
+With this option, your breakfast is available at the Ten Peaks Cafeteria in the base area of the Lake Louise Ski Resort.

 If you live in the area and have a Lake Louise Winter Season Pass, then you can ride the summer gondola for free – making this one of the best free Banff activities in summer for you!